honeytrap/honeytrap-docs/docs/setup/appliance/landing.md

 {% capture overview %}

-This page describes the necessary steps for installing Honeytrap on a Raspberry Pi.
+This page describes the necessary steps for installing HoneyTrap on a Raspberry Pi.

 {% endcapture %}